Programmer’s Guide

 field :report_date, type: Date, default: -> { new_record? ?
 Date.yesterday : Date.today }, pre_processed: true

-field :report_date, type: Date, default: Date.today
+field :report_date, type: Date, default: Date.today # Evaluated once, when the class loads

 Field Settings